a22Dv/Autodocs/README.md

 Sphinx is the primary way this script generates the documents, with Furo being the theme installed.
 Though you can change this under Advanced Settings within the script.

 ### C++
 This script also supports C++, Python, or both of them.
 If you need C++ support, make sure Doxygen is installed in your system.
-You can do so at [Doxygen](https://doxygen.nl/)'s homepage.
 Then run:
 ```
 pip install breathe
 ```